stefanwalther/qrs-mime/README.md

 ## Defining your own set of Mime-types

-When running _qrs-mime_ by default the list of Mime-types defined in the file `./config/mime-types.txt`
+When running _qrs-mime_ the default list of added or updated Mime-Types is defined in the file `./config/mime-types.txt`

 You can either modify this file to meet your custom needs or point to your very own definition of Mime-types by using the parameter `--file`